umalabs/federizer/README.md

 ## Rationale

-Enable access to third-party web APIs using a loosely coupled architecture, as the MTA-to-MTA SMTP transmission does.
-This architecture will allow innovation in the data exchange space.
+As businesses extend the usage of their APIs, it is becoming increasingly clear that a microservices security architecture needs to expand beyond traditional enterprise boundaries.
+This leads us to implement the [Identity Propagation and Assertions](https://github.com/umalabs/identity-propagation-and-assertions) architecture to enable access to third-party web APIs using a loosely coupled microservices that allows transferring artbitrary data accross security domain boundaries.